MathSocUNSW/MathSocUNSW.github.io/_pages/events.md

         <div class="events-containerh">
         <img class="events-pic" src="{{ site.images }}/Events/Trivia.png">
         <div>
-            <p>Thought you'd be done with midsems and living life but feeling more like Trimesters is done with you?
+            <p>Thought you'd be done with midsems and living life but feeling more like Trimesters is done with you?<br />
             We got you.
-Come along to Mathsoc's annual trivia night for a time of fun and games with friends, strangers and copious amounts of food!
+Come along to Mathsoc's annual trivia night for a time of fun and games with friends, strangers and copious amounts of food!<br />
             If you need any more reason to sign up, the event will be FREE with some fabulous PRIZES to be won for the top three teams!
             </p>
             <a class="btn mathsoc-btn-white-purple" href="https://www.facebook.com/events/2370907999838564/">More Info</a>